camptocamp/c2cgeoportal/doc/integrator/statistics.rst

 * /stats.html
 * /stats.json

-To enabled it (not recommended for production systems), you can either define the following environment variable:
+To enable it (not recommended for production systems), you can either define the following environment variable:

 .. prompt:: bash